gkjohnson/three-mesh-bvh/README.md

 // Or UMD
 const { MeshBVH, acceleratedRaycast } = window.MeshBVH;

-// optional -- assumes bounds tree is available on
+// Add the raycast function.
+Assumes the BVH is available on
-// mesh.geometry.boundsTree
-THREE.Mesh.prototype.raycast = accelertedRaycast;
+// the `boundsTree` variable THREE.Mesh.prototype.raycast = accelertedRaycast;

-// 80,000 polygon mesh
+// ...
-const geom = new THREE.TorusKnotBufferGeometry(10, 3, 400, 100);
-const mesh = new THREE.Mesh(geom, material);

 // Generate the BVH and use the newly generated index geom.boundsTree = new MeshBVH(geom);